dgaydukov/cert-ocpjp11/files/JavaVersion.md

 /Library/Java/JavaVirtualMachines/jdk-21.0.7.jdk/Contents/Home
 ```
 But if you run console command `java --version`, you can see all the output from console including versions and JDK build.
-Java come as part of JDK (java development kit) which can have multiple builds by multiple companies.
-The default one is OpenJDK build by Oracle, but other builds exists.
+Java comes as part of JDK (java development kit) which can have multiple builds by multiple companies.
+The default one is OpenJDK build by Oracle, but other builds exist.
 You can get your build by running this command `java --version` - you will see not only version but JDK build.
 I have several builds installed, so if I run on my MacOS terminal, I can see this:
 ```shell
 # run this command for multiple JDKs
 java -XX:+PrintCommandLineFlags -version